 solutions that allow users to own multiple cryptocurrencies, including Bitcoin, Bitcoin Cash, Ethereum,

 Litecoin, Monero, DigiByte, Tezos, among many others.
-These solutions ensure that the owner of the cryptocurrencies and blockchain assets is the only one who can access the funds, requiring complex passwords and other security measures.
+These solutions ensure that the cryptocurrency and blockchain assets owner is the only one who can access the funds, requiring complex passwords and other security measures.

 Different Types of Cryptocurrency Wallets

 Few crypto wallet types can be divided into three groups: software,